stelzinga/MF/Management_Framework-Appendix.md

 #### Interest Revenue vs Fee Revenue
 This is key for financial institutions.
 They get Revenue from Interest on loans and or Fees charged on services e.g. brokerage.
 Fee Revenue is also referred to as Non-interest income.

-NB: in investment banking, the classification of specific types of profit and loss of trading activities is called income atribution.
+NB: in investment banking, the classification of specific types of profit and loss of trading activities is called income attribution.
 ________________________________________
 ## Cost Measurement (Framework)